-In cooperation with the European Commission, the German Federal Ministry for Labour and Social Affairs (BMAS) held a European policy workshop (a so-called “peer review”) on platform work from the 12th - 14th October.
+In cooperation with the European Commission, the German Federal Ministry for Labour and Social Affairs (BMAS) held a European policy workshop (a so-called “peer review”) on platform work.

 The event formed part of a series of online discussions on the subject of "New work - Human-centric Work" which the BMAS has been hosting in the context German Presidency of the EU Council.